divisionbyz0rro/Infiniscryption/DefaultRenderers/README.md

 (Okay - it also adds an attack animation for Magnificus cards in every zone other than the Magnificus zone.
 It does this because otherwise the Magnificus cards would literally do nothing when they attacked, which is...lame.)

 This is an early version - and this is buggy!
 I've tested it a fair bit, but I'm still surprised by how oddly certain edge cases behave.
 I hope I've found them all, but I'm sure you'll find bugs.
-Please let me know.
+Please let me know and I'll try to squish them.

 ## How it works